farazahmadi/academic-hugo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Data-driven Decision Making
-- Artificial Intelligence
+- Data Analytics
 - Machine Learning
-- Information Retrieval

 # Education to show in About widget
 education: